 There is just something about a beautiful, sunny Fall day.
 The leaves are just starting to change, it is not too warm and the temperature is just right.
 Living in Johnson County there is literally a bounty of Autumn activities all around us.
-From hayrides to apple picking, corn mazes to pumpkin patches there is enough to keep you bust every weekend in October.
+From hayrides to apple picking, corn mazes to pumpkin patches there is enough fall fun to keep you busy every weekend in October.

 First item on the list of activities this particular weekend was going to Kelsay Farms.
 Nestled in the rolling hills between Worthsville and Tracy Roads in Whiteland this six-generation dairy farm is a real gem.
 They not only grow corn, soybeans and hay but also have over 500 Holstein cows that are milked 3 times a day.
 Visit this month and you can enjoy the 5 acre corn maze, which let me tell you is a real challenge.
 My family splits into 2 teams and we race to see who can get through first.
 This has been a tradition for us in the fall and the kids really look forward to it!
 While there, make sure to take a tour of the dairy led by a member of the Kelsay family, play in the corn crib, ride the Moo-Choo Express and get a few fall goodies, too!

 |On top of the GIANT hay bale mountain!
 They love this ????|

 |I just love watching the Holsteins eat.
 They are about my favorite and these were so friendly!|

 |Noah: the self proclaimed Corn Hole King|

 |Jacob was on my team and he got straight down to business!|

 |This is the card we used to find each station.|

 |At each station you punch the card with the answer.|